3 Mistakes You're Making With Omega-3

 To add to that, you aren't even absorbing all the oil in your soft gels.. absorbing much less than the amount on your bottle.
 It's time to switch your fish oil to a form that your body can really absorb well.

 Mistake #3: You're skimping on quality

 But wait, there's even more.
-Given your still sold on your soft gels- do you know where your fish are sourced from?
+Do you know where your fish are sourced from?
 Let's clue you in the fish food chain.

 You generally need more DHA than EPA but take caution in generic soft gel brands.
 Recent studies have found that many lower-priced and generic fish oil supplements contain hydrogenated, or poor-quality oils, pesticide residues, mercurial particulates, and in some cases, toxic synthetic ingredients.
 So, the bigger the fish, the bigger the risk.

-Best case scenario, you want your oil to be sourced from mid-tier fish as well as from toxicity free waters.
+Best case scenario, you want your oil to be sourced from smaller deep water fish as well as from toxicity free waters.
+Coromega meets both of these requirements.
 Environmental issues will float up the food chain, so purity is very powerful and important.

 Try Coromega MAX Omega-3 Recovery with 2400MG (highest on the market) delicious citrus & coconut flavors for easy, on-the-go, maximum strength health.